 A decade ago, the first phase of work at Kumutoto tied the waterfront back to the city and acknowledged the history and cultural importance of the area.
-Ten years later, Kumutoto stage two is underway, a new public space development catalysed by the construction of a new building on Site 10, and proposals for Site 9, that will provide additional ways to enjoy Wellington waterfront.
+Ten years later, Kumutoto stage two is complete, a new public space development catalysed by the construction of a new building on Site 10, and proposals for Site 9, that offer new ways to enjoy Wellington’s waterfront.

-Stage two, North Kumutoto, extends the laneway, tracing the historic sea wall past the two new commercial buildings.
+North Kumutoto extends the laneway, tracing the historic sea wall past the two new commercial buildings.
 At the water’s edge, a new open space – occupying ‘Site 8’ of Wellington waterfront framework – extends Isthmus’s original work on Kumutoto Plaza.
 As with stage one, the new work explores the interaction between water and land.
-It was conceived as a reinterpretation of Wellington’s wharves,the public space ‘floating’ above the coastal edge to shield and create habitats for flora and fauna (including kororā – little blue penguins).
+It was conceived as a reinterpretation of Wellington’s wharves, the public space ‘floating’ above the coastal edge to shield and create habitats for flora and fauna (including kororā – little blue penguins).